This article has been updated from a previous version.

 “A facility policy, on average, would probably be $8,000 to 10,000 a year,” says Tino Buntic, a broker with Sound Insurance Services Inc. “But if you’re talking about the worst of the worst… in terms of people with massive tickets and accidents, that can go into the $20,000s.
 I did one policy in September that was $23,000 a year.”
 That’s almost $2,000 a month for auto insurance.

-The other difference is that when you purchase regular auto insurance, you’re participating in what’s called the “voluntary market.”
-In other words, you are buying insurance from private companies who are voluntarily competing for your business.
-Facility insurance, on the other hand, exists in what’s called the “facility association residual market,” (known within the industry as the FARM), which is a market for both private and commercial high-risk drivers, who can’t buy in the voluntary market but still require a policy, since auto insurance is mandatory in Canada.
+The other difference is that when you purchase regular auto insurance, you’re participating in what’s called the “voluntary market” — you are buying insurance from private companies who are voluntarily competing for your business.
+Facility insurance, on the other hand, exists in what’s called the “facility association residual market,” (known within the industry as the FARM).
+This is a market for both private and commercial high-risk drivers, who can’t buy in the voluntary market but still require a policy, since auto insurance is mandatory in Canada.
 The FARM is what facility insurance premiums make up.

 Simpson puts it this way: “If you look at a long hallway with a lot of doors, and each insurance company is a door and they’re all closed, right down at the end of the hall, our door would always be open.
 But if you could find an open door elsewhere, that’s the one consumers should go through because it’s in their best interest.”